rdkcentral/meta-bolt-distro/meta-bolt-app-examples/README.md

 ```
 ## Building the example applications as bolt package

 To create Bolt packages for the examples, ensure that the base package is available in the package store.
-Refer to the [building the base boltpackage](https://github.com/rdkcentral/meta-bolt-distro?tab=readme-ov-file#building-the-base-bolt-package) section to generate the base package and setting up the package store.
+Refer to the [building the base bolt package](https://github.com/rdkcentral/meta-bolt-distro?tab=readme-ov-file#building-the-base-bolt-package) section to generate the base package and setting up the package store.

 Follow the same steps mentioned in the [OCI image building instructions for examples](#OCI-image-building-instructions-for-examples) chapter to setup and build the example applications, but instead of calling `bitbake <target>`, use the [bolt tool](https://github.com/rdkcentral/bolt-tools/tree/main/bolt) to create bolt packages for the applications.